Traditional Soft German Pretzels (Brezeln)

 Serving

 Soft pretzels are best enjoyed straight from the oven with a generous spread of butter.
-Obatzda is a traditional German cheese dip that’s served with pretzels alongside Weißwurst and a Maß (large 1 liter jug) of beer.
+You can also serve them with some obatzda, Weißwurst (white sausage), sweet mustard, and a Maß (large 1 liter jug) of beer.
 Prost!

 Pretzels dry out easily due to their soft texture and unique shape.
 You can store them in an airtight container for up to 2 days at room temperature but you’ll need to toast them briefly.
 They won’t be as soft but still very tasty.